appacademy/jump-start/jumpstart-files/part1/return_readings.md

 ---
 ### Native Methods

 In addition to the methods we create using `def ... end`, all of ruby's built in methods have return values.
-Some that you may have seen already:
+Some that you may have seen already include:

   ```ruby
     "string".capitalize # ==> "String"